Drouin suburb profile

 Drouin rental market trends

-The rental market in Drouin has experienced moderate growth, with house rents increasing 9.6% over the past year to $515 per week, while unit rents have risen 5.0% to $420 per week.
-This growth reflects the suburb's appeal, driven by its community atmosphere and accessibility, making it an attractive option for both renters and investors.
+The rental market in Drouin has experienced moderate growth, with house rents increasing 9.4% over the past year to $525 per week, while unit rents have seen a 3.6% rise to $430 per week.
+As a growing suburb with expanding amenities and infrastructure, Drouin offers promising opportunities for both renters and investors seeking a balance of affordability and growth potential.

 Suburbs near Drouin